Tejastr888/WebApplications/README.md

-1. Get your loanTechnologies used JavaScript HTML and CSS.
+1. Get your loan:Technologies used JavaScript HTML and CSS.
-2. Book Store java SQl j2EE servlet API and JPI
+2. Book Store   :java SQl j2EE servlet API and JPI